iamdanielv/RancherDesktopDemo/ubuntu.md

 sudo usermod -a -G kvm "$USER"
 ```

+> [!IMPORTANT]
-To activate the new group permissions and make sure that all variables are set properly, you need to reboot your system with the command:
+> To activate the new group permissions and make sure that all variables are set properly, you need to reboot your system with the command:

 ```bash
 sudo reboot